 And of course, eating spoonfuls of the awesome pie filling each time I open a can is a pretty fun perk too!

 Lately I have been feeling the urge to add key lime to everything.
-Blueberry key lime donuts, anyone?
-I think key lime is the perfect summer flavor.
+Blueberry key lime donuts or this Key Lime Pound Cake are a few treats that have the perfect summer flavor.
 It makes me think Florida sunshine every time I taste it.

 - Make sure you beat your cream cheese and sugar until it is soft and creamy before you start adding anything else.

 - Do not over mix your batter once you add your eggs.